-Sorry.
-The 18th edition book is out of print and the 19th edition is expected later this summer.
-Our course should be available within two months of receiving the new edition book.
+The 18th edition book is out of print, but you may take the test if you already have the book.
 Classic resource book since 1978 on food-drug interactions.
 90 new drugs added with reference tables on lab values, potassium sources, grapefruit-drug, alcohol-drug, caffeine content, high oxalate foods, pH content of beverages, and many others.
 Reader-friendly and extensively referenced with evidence-based research.
 Emphasis on meal timing, foods to restore nutrients, gut issues, and foods to avoid.

 - (2000) Science of food and nutrition

 - (2070) Macronutrients: carbohydrate, fat, protein, fiber, water

 - (3070) Pharmacological, drug/nutrient, herbal interaction